|

 see which of those real men would set his cap at an elven

 warrior.
-Perhaps it is Master Horse-penis himself"
+Perhaps it is Chief Horse-penis himself"

 "Melmenya!"